Design and deployment of a fast neural network for measuring the properties of muons originating from displaced vertices in the CMS Endcap Muon Track Finder: Deployment for Operations and Expected Performance

 \section{Deployment for Operations and Expected Performance}

 The displaced NN was deployed for CMS operations on 26th June 2023, making it the first NN running online in CMS L1T FPGAs during data taking.
-The commissioning of the NN was performed during the 2023 data taking year using monitoring triggers such as the one seen in Fig.~\ref{fig:rate}, and the first set of triggers making use of the NN based $p_T$ and $d_0$ assignment were deployed for data taking in 2024.
-Fig.~\ref{fig:rate} also shows the expected performance of the displaced NN and prompt BDT algorithms on a simulated sample of displaced muons produced with an earlier design of the NN model from 2022~\cite{Hayrapetyan_2024}\footnote{A more recent version of this plot was published in \href{https://cds.cern.ch/record/2937649}{CMS-PAS-EXO-23-016}}.
+The commissioning of the NN was performed during the 2023 data taking year using monitoring triggers such as the one seen in Fig.~\ref{fig:rate}, which shows that the deployed NN works with a rate vs pile-up (PU) profile as expected from simulations.
+Fig.~\ref{fig:rate} also shows the expected performance of the displaced NN (solid stars) and prompt BDT algorithms (hollow squares) on a simulated sample of displaced muons produced with an earlier design of the NN model from 2022~\cite{Hayrapetyan_2024}\footnote{A more recent version of this plot was published in \href{https://cds.cern.ch/record/2937649}{CMS-PAS-EXO-23-016}}.
+The different colors show different $\eta$ regions: 1.2 < |$\eta$| < 1.6 (black), 1.6 < |$\eta$| < 2.1 (red), and 2.1 < |$\eta$| < 2.5 (blue).
+The first set of triggers making use of the improvements from the NN based $p_T$ and $d_0$ assignment were deployed for data taking in 2024.
+These new triggers increase the CMS trigger acceptance to highly displaced muons ($d_{\text{xy}} > 20$ cm), which substantially improve signal sensitivities to models with LLPs that decay to muons in the final state.